Harborview Park, at the foot of the Harborview Medical Center, corner of 8th Avenue and Jefferson Street, First Hill.

 It is about a 12-minute ride each way.

 Walk west on Jefferson Street, alongside the Harborview Medical Center to the extension of 8th Avenue.
 You will see the park and outlook ahead.

 Notes and Tips

-The park is fairly shabby, with only the views (as accompanied by the continuous, low roar of traffic from Interstate Highway 5) to recommend it.
+The park is fairly shabby, with only the views (as accompanied by the continuous, low roar of traffic from Interstate 5) to recommend it.
 It sees frequent visitors in the form of hospital staff taking breaks, but is probably best avoided after dark.

 To make full use of your visit, you might like to inquire at the West Entrance Main Lobby of the Medical Center about views from within the building.
 A positive response might lead to a place where you can look westwards as you were in the park (see photo below), as well as eastwards towards the Cascade Mountains.